sam-caldwell/csci-430/docs/TO-DO.md

 - Implement code generation for the additional commands listed in docs/gw-basic.ebnf.
 - Ensure there are code generation optimizations for the additional commands listed in docs/gw-basic.ebnf.
 - Ensure all features implemented in this session emit the appropriate metrics.
+- Ensure that all features implemented in this session are covered by unit tests with >=97% test coverage.

 ## Type System and Conversions
 - COMMON variables tracked and preserved across CHAIN, make sure CHAIN/RUN file handoff is not implemented; clarify